+How many cookbooks do you own?
 (Picture me snickering.)
 I have no idea.
 I tend to count books in terms of BILLY bookshelves (you know, the ones from IKEA?) and I have at least 1 1/2 BILLYs of cookbooks.
 I have a lot of cookbooks sent to me and while I wish I could keep all of them, I rather desperately need to cull for space.
 I hang on to the ones that inspire me particularly or that are good reference guides.

+What would you say makes a great cookbook?
 I think my favorites fall into a few distinct categories.
 First, books that are references or compendiums of the essentials.
 The older edition of Joy of Cooking that I grew up with comes to mind, as does How to Cook Everything.
 Then there are the books that really teach and inspire by explaining something new or so well.

+What is your most treasured cookbook?
 I think I have the most nostalgia and fond memories associated with a book called More-With-Less, a cookbook put out by the Mennonites, and used constantly by my mother while we were growing up.
 It has a focus on cooking simply, with simple and inexpensive ingredients, and it puts cooking with family at the center.
 That book (and its sister books, like Extending the Table) also brought a lot of international food into our house, from African to Latin American.

+What lesser-known cookbooks do you think deserve more love?
 Laurie Colwin's Home Cooking and More Home Cooking are the books I've cooked out of the most over the years.
 It's odd to mention them as lesser-known, as I think that Laurie Colwin is much loved (and much missed) and her work is so fantastic.
 But I don't hear her recipes mentioned as much as her writing, and I love the idiosyncrasy and the emphasis on the comfortable and the homey.
 I think of her lemon rice pudding, adapted from Jane Grigson, with strips of lemon peel baked right in; and her general penchant for British-inspired desserts, like honeycomb mold and coffee fluff.

 I also think that The Commonsense Kitchen by Tom Hudgens was one of the most underrated books of the last few years.
 So comprehensive and sensible.